 Just recently the phenomenal HBO series ‘Game of Thrones’ ended, after eight seasons that has captivated fans all around the world.
 Game of Thrones has been a huge tourism drive for Northern Ireland, as many of the filming locations have taken place in County Antrim, County Down and County Derry/Londonderry.

 The show has helped to transform Northern Ireland into a top tourism destination.
-There are many attractions around the country that are dedicated to Games of Thrones.
+There are many attractions around the country that are dedicated to GOT.
 You can check out guided tours of filming locations; taking you to famous sites such as the Dark Hedges.
 At the Ulster Museum in Belfast, you can see the amazing Game of Thrones Tapestry.